Skip to content

 Reverse characteristic of a cell

-Reverse Characteristics of a cell (i.e current behaviour when a reverse voltage is applied on it) is involved in all situations where the currents are not well balanced in a module array.
+Reverse characteristics of a cell (that is, the current behavior when a reverse voltage is applied) is involved in all situations where the currents are not well balanced in a module array.
 This is the case namely in "mismatch" situations (of cells in a module, or modules in an array), partial shadings, or heterogeneous arrays (with different orientations, i.e different irradiances).

 Severe consequences of the Reverse Bias in arrays can result in so-called "hot spot" phenomena.
 These are the overheating of unbalanced (bad or shaded) cells, which can lead to their destruction.
 Bypass diodes mounted in the PV modules are intended to protect them against these dangers.

-PVsyst offers a specific tool for visualising and understanding these special array behaviours.
-But they are not implied in the simulation process of PVsyst, which doesn't calculate the electrical array behaviour in detail at each hour.
+PVsyst offers a specific tool for visualizing and understanding these special array behaviors.
+But they are not taken into account in the simulation process of PVsyst, which doesn't calculate the electrical array behaviour in such detail at each time step.
 Therefore the reverse bias model exact determination is not crucial in PVsyst, as it is only used in the phenomenological array behaviour tools.

-Empirically, the behaviour of the cell's characteristic under reverse polarisation is quadratic with the applied voltage.
-This result comes from our own measurements, and is confirmed in Roger and al1
+Empirically, the cell characteristic's behavior under reverse polarization is quadratic with applied voltage.
+This result comes from our own measurements and is confirmed in Roger et al.1

 Photovoltaic Solar Panels Simulation Including Dynamical Thermal Effects.